What are the 7 Types of Planning?

 Strategic Planning

-Strategic planning is the highest level of planning, where an organization outlines its long-term direction and objectives, typically covering three to five years or more.
-It encompasses analyzing internal capabilities and external market conditions, setting the organization’s vision and mission, and developing strategies to maintain a competitive edge.
+Strategic planning is the most comprehensive form of planning, where an organization traces its long-term path and goals, typically spanning three to five years or longer.
+It is a way of examining the internal capabilities and external market environment, identifying the organization's vision and mission, and devising strategies to sustain a competitive advantage.

 Benefits:

-• Aligns organizational activities with vision and mission.
+- Aligns organizational operations with the vision and mission.

 Tactical Planning

-Tactical planning translates the overarching strategic goals into actionable steps for departments or units within an organization.
-It focuses on a medium-term horizon, typically covering several months up to a few years, with tactical plans offering granular details like precise goals, resource distribution, and measurable outcomes.
+Tactical planning translates strategic goals into action plans for departments or units within an organization.
+It is focused on the medium-term perspective, which usually spans months to a couple of years, and tactical plans provide detailed information, such as specific objectives, resource allocation, and measurable outcomes.

 Benefits: